lucy/tewi-font/README.md

 $ ln -s /path/to/tewi-font/out ~/.fonts/tewi
 ```

-# Variants
+# Usage
-tewi2a needs tewi as a fallback.
-tewifw is meant to be used after the others.
+Put tewifw as a fallback to the your main font
+if you want to use its fullwidth glyphs.

 # CJK Fallbacks
-mplus, kochi gothic and wqy-bitmapfont are good. wqy is broken in urxvt.
+mplus, kochi gothic and wqy-bitmapfont are good.
+wqy is broken in urxvt.